 Unfortunately, we can’t.
 We can’t apply a travel code to a trip that’s pending, booked, or completed.
 We can’t apply the promotional amount or discount to your account nor can we issue it to you as a refund.

-- My trip was cancelled, and I used a promo code.
+- I/my host canceled the trip, and I used a promo code.
 Can I get the code back so I can use it again?

 If you use a promo code that you received from Turo, that code is for one-time use only.
-So if your trip is cancelled (or declined or changed), you’re not able to reuse the code.
+So if you or your host cancel the trip, or it’s declined or changed, you’re not able to reuse the code.
 If you used a discount code that you received from your host, you can reuse that code as long it hasn’t expired.